 Friends of Art

 Members of the Wheaton College Friends of Art include alumni, current students, faculty, and local residents with an interest in the visual arts.
 The Friends of Art and the Greater Boston Wheaton Alumnae/i Club co-sponsor an annual Fall event coordinated with the featured exhibition at the Boston Museum of Fine Arts.
-The Friends of Art sponsors bus trips to New York and other cities, and contributes to the Art/Art History Department in a variety of other ways, including support for exhibitions in the Beard & Weil Galleries and for Wheaton’s Permanent Collection.
+The Friends of Art sponsors bus trips to New York and other cities, and contributes to the Department of Visual Art and History of Art in a variety of other ways, including support for exhibitions in the Beard & Weil Galleries and for Wheaton’s Permanent Collection.
 Every year, the Friends of Art purchases artwork from the Senior Studio Art Majors’ Exhibition and then donates it to the Permanent Collection.
 Over the years, these gifts have strengthened our holdings of works on paper, of sculpture, and of animation, among others.
 In Fall 2010, an exhibition of artwork donated by the Friends of Art was mounted in the Beard Gallery.
 In addition to these donations, the group annually contributes to the Ann H. Murray Art Conservation Fund, which is used to conserve objects in Wheaton’s collection.

 Mary L. Heuser Memorial Lecture in Art History